All Facts about IQ 159

 Clive Sinclair joined Mensa in 1959 and remarked that he was "quite astonished" to find his IQ level - although disclosing results in Mensa circles is often considered impolite, we do know he registered at IQ 159.

-He came to Mensa meetings infrequently at initially, but he would go on to play an essential part in the society's development.
+He came to Mensa meetings infrequently initially, but he would go on to play an essential part in the society's development.

 He was chosen chairman in 1980, at a time when prominent members such as Madsen Pirie, Brian J Ford, Victor Serebriakoff, and David Schulman were raising Mensa's profile and reputation.